saeed-anwar/saeed-anwar.github.io/index.md

 ---
 ### News!
+* One paper has been accepted by International Conference on 3D Vision 2021.
+[Oct'21]
+* An article is accepted Applied Sciences.
+[Sep'21]
 * Article accepted in TIP.
 [Aug'21]
 * A paper hit-on TMM.
 [May'21]
 * A paper accepted in TPAMI.
 [Apr'21]